-It is extremely important to choose or to build a greenhouse for your property to take the maximum advantage of the available sunlight.
+It’s extremely important to choose or to build a greenhouse for your property so it will get all available sunlight.

-This depends on the right choice of the greenhouse structure.
-I am going to give you a detailed overview of the greenhouse types available along with their advantages and disadvantages.
+Read on to learn about the greenhouse types along with their advantages and disadvantages.

-Attached greenhouse as the name suggests is attached to the building.
-One of the striking pros of having this type is in using not as much building materials as is required for a freestanding structure.
+The attached greenhouse as its name suggests is connected to the building.
+One of the striking pros of having this type is using fewer building materials than it’s required for a freestanding structure.

 Also, the heating and ventilation tools can be used to maintain your home.
-However, it comes with a major drawback in terms of controlling the temperature within the greenhouse.
+However, it comes with a major drawback – it’s hard to control the temperature within the greenhouse.

-An attached greenhouse can be in two shapes: lean-to and even-span.
+You can get an attached greenhouse in two shapes: lean-to and even-span.

 Lean-to or Even-span Attached Greenhouse?